busstoptaktik/geodesy/README.md

 # Geodesy

 *Rust Geodesy* (RG), is a platform for experiments with geodetic software, transformations, and standards. *RG* vaguely resembles the [PROJ](https://proj.org) transformation system, and was built in part on the basis of experiments with alternative data flow models for PROJ.
-The actual transformation functionality of *RG* is, however, minimal: At time of writing, it includes just 4 low level operations:
+The actual transformation functionality of *RG* is, however, minimal: At time of writing, it includes just a few low level operations, including:

-1. The three, six, seven, and fourteen-parameter versions of the *Helmert transformation*
+- The three, six, seven, and fourteen-parameter versions of the *Helmert transformation*
-2. Helmert's companion, the *cartesian/geographic* coordinate conversion
+- Helmert's companion, the *cartesian/geographic* coordinate conversion
-3. The full and abridged versions of the *Molodensky transformation*
+- The full and abridged versions of the *Molodensky transformation*
-4. The *transverse mercator* projection
+- Three widely used conformal projections: The *Mercator*, the *Transverse Mercator*, and the *Lambert Conformal Conic* projection
+- The *Adapt* operator, which mediates between various conventions for coordinate units and order

 While this is sufficient to test the architecture, it is very far from enough to get through a geodesist's daily work.